Skippers of commercial vessels need an operators licence.

 There is no minimum age limit to attend Day Skipper and VHF courses.
 You must be at least 15 years old to complete and attain a Boatmaster certificate.

 Most certificates are for life and never expire.
-Marine Medic and Advanced Sea Survival certificates do expire (after 2 years and 5 years respectively).
+Marine Medic and Advanced Sea Survival certificates do expire (after 5 years) and the Coastal Medic NZQA - Blended (every 2 years for workplace compliance and 5 years for Maritime NZ compliance).